andrewveda/SRM-VEC-English-PWA/QUOTES.md

 > "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better." — Samuel Beckett
 > — added by Andrew Veda (English) | about: This quote has destroyed my fear of failure!

-> "As long as i live, There are infinite chances" — Luffy
+> "As long as I live, There are infinite chances" — Luffy
 > — added by Meenz | about: Life itself gives endless opportunities